docsforadobe/after-effects-plugin-guide/docs/about.rst

 A Note About Coding Style
 ================================================================================

 Because we use the public APIs for our own plug-ins, our coding guidelines are apparent throughout the SDK.
-Here’s a description of the pseudo-neo-post-Hungarian notation we use.
-Of course, you’re welcome to code however you like.
-If you feel strongly that we should change our internal coding standards, please post your requests at comp.sys.programmer.better.things.to.do.with.your.time, and we’ll carefully consider them before not making any changes.
+Here's a description of the pseudo-neo-post-Hungarian notation we use.
+Of course, you're welcome to code however you like.
+If you feel strongly that we should change our internal coding standards, please post your requests at comp.sys.programmer.better.things.to.do.with.your.time, and we'll carefully consider them before not making any changes.

 Coding Conventions
 ********************************************************************************